 Spinoni Italiani may also show an affinity for digging or tunneling and could benefit from a designated area for this purpose.
 The coat protects them in extreme cold, and they are known to eagerly enter very cold water without hesitation.

-Bathing can be done as needed, although the long hair on the muzzle may trap water, food or debris.
-The coat does not need to be trimmed or cut unless it’s bothersome to the dog.
+Bathe as needed, although the long hair on the muzzle may trap water, food or debris.
+The coat doesn’t need to be trimmed or cut unless it’s bothersome to the dog.

 MEDIUM: The breed is considered healthy, with only small instances of the following health conditions: